 The ‘you, me, we’ system

 When it comes to marital banking, there is no single solution that works for everyone.
 Many partners, especially younger couples who have minimal assets to combine, find success with a single account system, in which all household income is lumped together and used to pay for all expenses.

 Solomon said, however, that evidence suggests the "you, me, we" financial management system, in which couples pool their money for joint expenses, but maintain a separate account for themselves, often yields the best results.

 Roughly 42 percent of couples who have a joint bank account also maintain individual accounts, according to a 2014 TD Bank survey.
 Why?
 Some preferred to keep a separate account to maintain independence, for convenience, or to ensure that they have enough funds available for emergencies and personal spending.2

-That’s important, said Skip Johnson, a financial advisor with Great Waters Financial in Minneapolis, Minnesota, in an interview.
+That’s important, said Skip Johnson, a financial professional with Great Waters Financial in Minneapolis, Minnesota, in an interview.
 Regardless of the financial system they adopt, married couples should ensure that each has some spending money of his or her own, or even a credit card, for discretionary spending that need not be justified.
 (Need budget advice?
 Contact us)

 Some of the benefits of both the blended and the ‘you, me, we’ system is that they force spouses to work together toward common goals, he said.
 Partners with joint savings must also learn to compromise when disagreements about spending decisions arise, which gives them an opportunity to practice flexibility, a character trait that helps in all facets of their relationship.